sunfounder/ai-lab-kit/docs/source/opencv/cv_3_camera.rst

 In the previous chapters, we learned how to read and play local video files.
 In this chapter, we will take it a step further by using the **Raspberry Pi camera** for real-time video capture and applying **color space conversion** with OpenCV.

+- Please connect the camera to the Raspberry Pi and make sure the camera is working properly.
+- To use camera module conveniently, :ref:`assemble_fusion_hat_gimbal` is recommended.

 1. Project Objectives
 ---------------------